 It shows up before you read as a paywall.
 No relying on goodwill when a reader finishes reading.
 More aggressive, but more financially sustainable.
 They are annoying, but the mandated commitment is what actually deters most people.

 Uses boring, but modern, web best practices - paywalls are tried and true, hence their prevalence.
-Paperwall uses a cookie-less solution, meaning it will survive the fall of third party cookies.
+Paperwall uses a cookie-less solution, meaning it will survive the fall of third party cookies, while still remaining as secure as possible.

-Does not require downloading an app - just a few clicks on website to get started and top up your account, like any other classic e-commerce site
+Does not require downloading an app - it just takes a few clicks to get started and top up your account, like any other classic e-commerce site.
+It works wherever you have access to a browser.

 The biggest one though - the user friction of the paywall and deciding whether an article is worth it, has a less clear path forward.
 How do you know if this unknown article from this unknown writer will be worth it?
 If it's recommended, that's an easy answer.
 If you stumble across it randomly?
 Less clear.

-So those are the previous attempts at this model, and how PaperWall tries to improve.
+So those are the previous attempts at this model, and how Paperwall tries to improve.
 However, it is important to note that this model isn't ideal for every blog or publication.
-It works best for well-researched, opinion pieces, thoughtful long-form content, rather than brief news or light pieces.
-Readers expect that information to be free at this point, and will go for another similar article, or reach for AI, instead of jumping through hoops to access that information.
+It works best for well-researched essays, opinion pieces, thoughtful long-form content, rather than brief news or light informational pieces.
+Readers expect “information” to be free at this point, and will go for another similar article, or reach for AI, instead of jumping through hoops to access that information.